Alleged Fallen Saints leader pleads guilty to multiple charges - Saskatoon | Globalnews.ca

 The alleged president of the Fallen Saints Motorcycle Club pleaded guilty to charges stemming from Project Forseti – an investigation into drugs and organized crime.

-On Friday, Mark Nowakowski pleaded guilty to an assault occurring on Dec.
+On Friday, Mark Nowakowski pleaded guilty to an assault that occurred on Dec.
 30, 2014, and to recruiting people to join a criminal organization on or between Nov.
 5, 2014 and Jan.
 15, 2015, according to court records.

 FULL COVERAGE: Project Forseti